The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Extended and Proportional Justified Representation

 \section{Extended and Proportional Justified Representation}

-The main part of the research on fairness in PB focuses on adapting to PB the well studied concept of \emph{justified representation} from the multi-winner voting literature \citep{ABCEFW17, AEHLSS18, BFKN19, PeSk20, LaSk23}.
-The idea behind justified representation is that groups of agents that are large enough and similar enough, the so called \emph{cohesive groups}, deserve to be satisfied with a fraction of the outcome that is proportional to their size.
+The main part of the research on fairness in PB focuses on adapting the well studied concept of \emph{justified representation} from the multi-winner voting literature to PB \citep{ABCEFW17, AEHLSS18, BFKN19, PeSk20, LaSk23}.
+The idea behind justified representation is that groups of agents that are large enough and similar enough, the so-called \emph{cohesive groups}, deserve to be satisfied with a fraction of the outcome that is proportional to their size.

 In the following we will define the most important concepts related to justified representation and present the main results from the literature.
 Figures~\ref{fig:Taxonomy_Cardinal_Ballots} and~\ref{fig:Taxonomy_Approval_Ballots} summarise (among others) the results presented in this section.